 Joint Graduate School of Energy and Environment (JGSEE), Thailand

-Shabbir H. Gheewala is a professor at the Joint Graduate School of Energy and Environment (JGSEE), Thailand where he teaches Life Cycle Assessment and heads the Life Cycle Sustainability Assessment Lab for more than a decade.
+Shabbir H. Gheewala is a professor at the Joint Graduate School of Energy and Environment (JGSEE), Thailand where he teaches Life Cycle Assessment and heads the Life Cycle Sustainability Assessment Lab for about twenty years.
 He also holds an adjunct professorship at the University of North Carolina Chapel Hill, USA, and a Distinguished Adjunct Professor position at the Asian Institute of Technology, Thailand.
 His research focuses on sustainability assessment of energy systems; sustainability indicators; and certification issues in biofuels and agro-industry.
 He is a national expert on life cycle inventory as well as product carbon footprinting in Thailand and a steering committee member of the LCIA flagship of the UNEP/SETAC Life Cycle Initiative.
-He is on the editorial boards of the International Journal of Life Cycle Assessment, Energy for Sustainable Development and the Journal of Sustainable Energy and Environment.
+He is on the editorial boards of the International Journal of Life Cycle Assessment, Sustainable Production and Consumption, Frontiers in Sustainability (Quantitative Sustainable Assessment) and the Journal of Sustainable Energy and Environment.

 Technical University of Denmark (DTU), Denmark